Bioconductor/packagebuilder/documentation/Troubleshooting.md

 If you don't know the nodes IP address you can run the following command line on the node `ifconfig |grep inet`

+# Valid push but no report and no TIMEOUT

+1. Check http://staging.bioconductor.org:8000/ for the package.
+See if temporary build report is displaying correctly

+2. Sometimes when connection is bad/slow (or other misc reasons), the build report will not show the OS /Arch - this generally means it couldn't connect correctly.

+3. Recommended to restart that particular node

+4. Also Recommend restart staging.bioconductor.org scripts.